UVADS/git-basics/docs/git-advanced.md

 destination	    git@github.com:mst3k/some-repo.git (push)
 ```

-## Change from SSH to Token Authentication
+## Changing from SSH to Token Authentication

 If you cloned an existing repository using SSH, you can easily update your local `git` to use tokens instead.
 This is also useful if you have refreshed your PAT and need to update that in your repository.